About us

 Hannah Marcham

-Hannah is a PhD researcher exploring the learning experiences of autistic children in special needs schools through a better understanding of the indoor environment.
+Hannah was a PhD researcher exploring the learning experiences of autistic children in special needs schools through a better understanding of the indoor environment.
 Hannah is enthusiastic about understanding how we might adapt special needs classrooms to better support the learning of autistic children to reach their full learning potential.

 Research Assistants (now and then)